-We can always count on my Mom bringing delicious treats while we wait for them to start.
-This year, I’m going to add treat bowl with this Caramel Cinnamon Chex Mix.
+We can always count on my Mom bringing delicious treats to family get togethers and this year, I’m going to add treat bowl with this Caramel Cinnamon Chex Mix.

 Could this recipe be made in a microwave?